alexanderkoller/pergamon/src/bibtypst.typ

 #let refsection(
   /// A function that generates the citation string for a list of references.
   /// The function receives an array of _citation specifications_ as its first
-  /// argument and a `form` string as its second argument.
+  /// argument, a `form` string as its second argument, and an `options` dictionary
+  /// as its third argument.
 It returns
   /// the content that is displayed in place of a @cite call.
   ///
   /// A citation specification is an array `(lbl, reference)`, where `lbl`